-We are a large family and through the years as many as 10 of us lived there including my parents, my siblings and two young nephews.
+We are a large family, and through the years, as many as 10 of us lived there, including my parents, my siblings, and two young nephews.

 The first strange event occurred when my father was working in the yard one day.
 Suddenly, he stomped into the house angry and demanded to know why no one would pick up my crying nephew, who had just been born.
 We just looked at him like he was crazy and showed him that the baby was fast asleep.
 Dumbfounded, he returned to the yard but told us later that he continued to hear the baby’s cries as soon as he went outside.
-However, my nephew was fast sleep.
+However, my nephew was fast asleep.

-On another occasion when my father was drinking coffee at the kitchen table he looked up at the staircase to see a woman with long brown hair staring down at him.
-Immediately, he called my mom over and she saw the same mysterious woman.
+On another occasion, when my father was drinking coffee at the kitchen table, he looked up at the staircase to see a woman with long brown hair staring down at him.
+Immediately, he called my mom over, and she saw the same mysterious woman.

 The kitchen was where odd things often occurred, as another time when my mom and sister were having coffee before going to work, a dish drainer full of dishes suddenly lifted itself off the counter, crashing to the floor, breaking all of the glass.
 Mom said she guessed they didn’t like the dishes cluttering the counter.

 My sister often reported that she felt something sleeping with her every night.
 In the beginning, she thought it was my younger brother getting cold during the night and curling up on the foot of the bed.
-But one night when something pulled the blankets off her children, she reached down to pull them back up and though nothing was there, she could see an imprint where someone or something had been on the bed.
+But one night, when something pulled the blankets off her children, she reached down to pull them back up, and though nothing was there, she could see an imprint where someone or something had been on the bed.

 Every night, my mom could hear a baby falling down the stairs and hitting the kitchen floor, crying all the way down.

 The two men generally just passed through, making no fuss or racket.
-On one such occasion when mom was sitting in the living room watching television, she looked up toward the back door to see a cowboy standing there.
-When she got up to inquire about the reason for his visit, he simply disappeared.
+On one such occasion, when mom was sitting in the living room watching television, she looked up toward the back door to see a cowboy standing there.
+When she got up to inquire about the reason for his visit, he disappeared.